-(d) (1) Upon adoption of the land use assumptions by the municipality, the advisory committee shall prepare, or cause to be prepared, a roadway sufficiency analysis which shall establish the existing level of infrastructure sufficiency and preferred levels of service within any designated area or areas of the municipality as described by the resolution adopted pursuant to the creation of the advisory committee.
+- (3) If the municipality is located in a county which has created a county planning agency, the advisory committee shall forward a copy of their proposed land use assumptions to the county planning agency for its comments at least 30 days prior to the public hearing.
+At the same time, the advisory committee shall also forward copies of the proposed assumptions to all contiguous municipalities and to the local school district for their review and comments. - (1) Upon adoption of the land use assumptions by the municipality, the advisory committee shall prepare, or cause to be prepared, a roadway sufficiency analysis which shall establish the existing level of infrastructure sufficiency and preferred levels of service within any designated area or areas of the municipality as described by the resolution adopted pursuant to the creation of the advisory committee.
 The roadway sufficiency analysis shall be prepared for any highway, road or street within the designated area or areas on which the need for road improvements attributable to projected future new development is anticipated.
 The municipality shall commission a traffic or transportation engineer or planner to assist the advisory committee in the preparation of the roadway sufficiency analysis.
-Municipalities may jointly commission such engineer or planner to assist in the preparing the roadway sufficiency analysis report, the engineer may consider and refer to previously produced professional studies and reports relevant to the production of the roadway sufficiency analysis as required by the section.
+Municipalities may jointly commission such engineer or planner to assist in the preparation of multiple municipality roadway sufficiency analyses.
+In preparing the roadway sufficiency analysis report, the engineer may consider and refer to previously produced professional studies and reports relevant to the production of the roadway sufficiency analysis as required by this section.
 It shall be deemed that the roads, streets and highways not on the roadway sufficiency analysis report are not impacted by future development.
-The roadway sufficiency analysis shall include the following components:
+The roadway sufficiency analysis shall include the following components: - (i) The establishment of existing volumes of traffic and existing levels of service. - (ii) The identification of a preferred level of service established pursuant to the following: - (A) The level of service shall be one of the categories of road service as defined by the

-- (I) The establishment of existing volumes of traffic and existing levels of service. - (ii) The identification of a preferred level of service established pursuant to the following: - (A) The level of service shall be one of the categories of road service as defined by the Transportation Research Board of the National Academy of Sciences or the Institute of Transportation Engineers.
+Transportation Research Board of the National Academy of Sciences or the Institute of Transportation Engineers.
 The municipality may choose to select a level of service on a transportation service area basis as the preferred level of service.
 The preferred levels of service shall be designated by the governing body of the municipality following determination of the existing level of service as established by the roadway sufficiency analysis.
 If the preferred level of service is designated as greater than the existing level of service, the municipality shall be required to identify road improvements needed to correct the existing deficiencies.